almondp040/Advanced-JS-Practice/FunctionalProgramming/notes.md

     - Writing functions that take in a function with a parameter one at a time
     - Came up more in interviews and less in the real world fyi

+- JS Functional Libraries for use:
+    - Ramda
+    - lodash/fp

+- OOP vs FP
+    - Usually people go with one or the other
+    - OOP is often easier to reason about and read
+    - FP has a much steeper learning curve, but can allow for functions to be simplified and easily composed.
+        - Kinda like a box of lego bricks with functions